aitanagoca/Spark-Twitter-App/README.md

 ### (PART 3) Implement the Twitter filter using Spark EMR

+(!!
+Make sure that you have uploaded the input file and the jar on the specified folders - given in the statement - of the S3, and that you have created the corrected output folder for the outputs!!)

+1. Create cluster (follow guide)
-(WHEN ADDING STEP IN CLUSTER)

-spark-submit --class edu.upf.TwitterLanguageFilterApp s3://lsds2024.lab2.output.uxxxxxx/jars/spark-test-1.0-SNAPSHOT.jar < language > < name_outputFolder > < name_twittterTarFile >
+2. (WHEN ADDING STEP IN CLUSTER): spark-submit --class edu.upf.TwitterLanguageFilterApp s3://lsds2024.lab2.output.uxxxxxx/jars/spark-test-1.0-SNAPSHOT.jar < language > < name_outputFolder > < name_twittterTarFile >

 ### (PART 4) Most popular bi-grams in a given language